wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 Would you dare to study the undead?
 You could spend treasures to learn how to **create** one or even become one.

 All these tables are in the monster section held by the referee and should be negotiated with them.
+SoonTM